 Have you ever connected to a random WiFi network while traveling?

 I have – countless times.
+Praise the Lord I haven’t been hacked.
+(Yet.)

-Well, it turns out connecting to any random WiFi network isn’t the most secure thing you can do.
+It turns out connecting to any random WiFi network isn’t the most secure thing you can do.
 According to Kaspersky, a leader in cyber security:

 The biggest threat to free WiFi security is the ability for the hacker to position himself between you and the connection point.
 So instead of talking directly with the hotspot, you’re sending your information to the hacker, who then relays it on.

-So basically, there’s a potential for hackers to see what pages you’re visiting when you’re connected to an unsecured network.
+There’s a potential for hackers to see what pages you’re visiting when you’re connected to an unsecured network.
 You can read more about that in this PC World article.

 - Easy to set up, even for the non-tech savvy